ho-nl/magento2-ReachDigital_InventoryOrderSourceReservations/README.md

 ## Commits

-Commits are validated with https://github.com/conventional-changelog/commitlint
+Commits will be validated with https://github.com/conventional-changelog/commitlint

 Gittower: Gittower doesn't properly read your PATH variable and thus commit validation doesn't work.
 Use `gittower .` to open this repo.